.cfconfig.json

 in the webroot, which will cause them to automatically get loaded in on every server start.
 This is the easiest way to share configuration with your coworkers.
-One issue with this may be that you don't want the json file in your web root in case it accidentally gets moved to a production server and it directly accessible.
+One issue with this may be that you don't want the JSON file in your web root in case it accidentally gets moved to a production server and is directly accessible.
 Web servers such as Apache will not serve files starting with .

 by default, but other web servers will happily share those "hidden" files.
 You can work around this by placing the JSON file outside the web root and using the cfconfigFile